MileHacker Logo

 • Spa & Wellness Centers: From local nail salons to comprehensive day spas in upscale areas like LIC or Forest Hills.

-• Korean Spas: Found in neighborhoods like Flushing, offering unique communal bathing and relaxation experiences with saunas, steam rooms, and pools.
+• Korean Spas: Found in neighborhoods like Flushing, offering unique communal bathing and relaxation experiences with saunas, steam rooms, and swimming pools.

 • These facilities provide services like massages, facials, and other beauty treatments.